Georgios Konstantinos Vouris: Early life

 He was born in Vienna, Austria.
 His father was an entrepreneur.
-He was from Ioannina and his mother was from Macedonia.
+His father was from Ioannina and his mother was from Macedonia.
 His father was Greek and enthusiastic about his heritage.
 Georgios attended school in Vienna.
 He enrolled at the University of Vienna in 1820.
 He was eighteen years old.
 He initially studied philosophy and law.
 He earned a scholarship due to his exceptional performance as a student.
 He was unhappy with philosophy and law and pursued astronomy and mathematics instead.
 He was taught by Austrian scientist and astronomer Joseph Johann von Littrow.
 He was also affiliated with Austrian mathematician and physicist Andreas von Ettingshausen.
 He interacted with some of the most brilliant minds of the Austrian scientific community at the time.

 Georgios eventually became a teacher at the Greek school in Vienna from 1826 to 1836.
 He continued his studies at the Vienna Observatory under the supervision of Joseph Johann von Littrow.
 He was his doctoral student.
 In 1832 Georgios published Elliptical orbit calculation of Biela's Comet from 96 observations of the year 1832 (Elliptische bahnbere chung des Biela'schen cometen aus 96 beobachtungen des Jahres 1832).
 His paper was a comprehensive overview of the elliptical orbital calculations of Biela's Comet.
 Georgios eventually decided to return to Greece.
 He initially worked as a translator for the Austrian embassy.
 The University of Athens was founded in 1837 and he became a professor of astronomy, physics, and mathematics.
 Georgios also extensively contributed to meteorological observation since 1839.
 He published a book entitled Meteorological Observations performed in Athens from 1 November 1839 until 30 June 1842 in Athens around 1843.
 He was profound of the field of astronomy.